-Following completion of the program, the fellows should be qualified for the American Board of Anesthesiology examination certifying "Added Fellow Qualifications in Anesthesiology Critical Care.
+Following completion of the program, the fellows qualify for the American Board of Anesthesiology examination certifying: Added Fellow Qualifications in Anesthesiology Critical Care.

 Fellows are expected to attend and actively participate in all anesthesiology department conferences.
 They present complex cases at M&M conferences and are prepared to contribute to the discussion of cases presented by faculty.
 Anesthesiology Critical Care (ACC) fellows are responsible for medical student and junior resident education through daily bedside rounds and direct supervision of care and will also participate as instructors in FCCS workshops.

 A publishable research project and/or a grand rounds presentation is expected prior to graduation.
 Each fellow serves as a member of the Medical Center ICU committee during their fellowship and participates in Quality Improvement projects.

 ACC training is provided at the Augusta University Medical Center, the region's only Level I Trauma Center.
 As a fellow, you will participate in simulation training at the Interdisciplinary Simulation Center on a regular basis.
 Fellows also rotate in the Joseph M. Still Burn Center, the designated Southeast Regional Burn Center and a part of the Georgia Trauma Care Network.

 ACC fellows rotate in several of the ICUs at the Augusta University Medical Center and at Doctor’s Hospital.
 Specific orientation to each unit will take place during the first few days of the rotation.
 The individual units and specialty include:

 |Surgical/Cardiothoracic ICU||12 beds||≈ 7 months|

 |MICU||10 beds||≈ 1 month|

 |Joseph M. Still Burn Center at Doctor’s Hospital||≈ 1 month|